All Episodes

 You can't run out there and start calling our troops the equivalent of Nazi thugs, Soviet gulag troops, and poll pot equivalents.

-You can't keep running around portraying our troops as nothing but a bunch of evil, barbaric torturers, and have the American people just accept it, hook line and sinker.
+You can't keep running around portraying our troops as nothing but a bunch of evil, barbaric torturers and have the American people just accept it, hook line, and sinker.

-They're gonna of course this is going to affect and many people in this country know military families and no members of the military, and they know these people personally know this is a crock.
+And many people in this country know military families and know members of the military, and they know these people personally.

 So it's great news here.